tchitchek-lab/CytoCompare/README.md

 # <a name="res_object"></a> 7.
 Manipulation of comparison results

 ## <a name="res_structure"></a> 7.1.
 Structure of comparison results
 The `RES` object is a S4 object containing one or several comparison results.
-This object mainly stores for each comparison result: the aggregated distance and the marker distances (in the case of similarity comparison), the associated similarity or inclusion p-value and the marker similarity or inclusion successes.
+This object mainly stores for each comparison result: the aggregated distance and the marker distances, the associated similarity p-value and the marker similarity successes.

 Different slots are available for a given `RES` object:

-* the slot `comparisons` is a data.frame containing for each comparison: the profile names, the type of the comparison (similarity or inclusion), the similarity distance (or NA in case of inclusion), the distance threshold used (or NA in case of inclusion) and the associated p-value
+* the slot `comparisons` is a data.frame containing for each comparison: the profile names,the similarity distance, the distance threshold used and the associated p-value
 * the slot `comparisons.nb` is an integer indicating the number of comparisons
 * the slot `markers` is a character vector containing the marker names used in the comparisons
 * the slot `marker.weights` is a numeric vector containing the weigths associated to each marker involded in the comparisons
-* the slot `marker.distances` is a data.frame containing the marker similarity for each comparison (or NA in case of inclusion)
+* the slot `marker.distances` is a data.frame containing the marker similarity for each comparison
 * the slot `marker.successes` is a data.frame containing the marker successes for each comparison

 ## <a name="res_summarization"></a> 7.2.
 Summarization of comparison results